 A FedAuth token gets issued when you sign in.
 It's valid for a seven-day sliding window.
 The expiry automatically extends another seven days whenever you refresh it within the sliding window.
 If users access the service regularly, only an initial sign-in is needed.
 After a period of inactivity extending seven days, the token becomes invalid and the user must sign in again.

 Users can choose an expiry date for their personal access token, not to exceed one year.
 We recommend you use shorter time periods, generating new PATs upon expiry.
 Users receive a notification email one week before token expiry.
 Users can generate a new token, extend expiry of the existing token, or change the scope of the existing token, if needed.

 Q: What if a user leaves my company?

-A: Once a user is removed from Azure AD, the PATs and FedAuth tokens are invalidated within an hour, since the refresh token is valid only for one hour.
+A: Once a user's removed from Azure AD, the PATs and FedAuth tokens invalidate within an hour, since the refresh token is valid only for one hour.